 It's not just winter doldrums at work—although if you scuff your feet across the carpet more in winter months, you certainly are upping your odds of a zinger of a zap.
 The reason winter days are more shock-prone than the lazy days of summer has to do with the level of moisture in the air.
-In the winter, more static electricity builds up in our homes because the heaters are on, which sucks moisture out of the air.
+In the winter, more static electricity builds up in our homes because the air is drier.
 In the summer, water in the air can help dissipate the electrons that we pick up as we move around, but when the air is drier, the charge collects and clings to us, building up until... zap!

 A "Charged" Environment